FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Apply=Clicking this applies the game filtering rules that the player has chosen.
 Appears in the "Filter games" sub-menu, which in turn appears on the "Play" page (http://lichess.org/).

-Leaderboard=

-Paste the FEN string here=

-Paste the PGN string here=
+Leaderboard=A table of the best players on Lichess.
+Appears on the "Players" page (http://lichess.org/people).
+Could be translated as "Score table" or even "Best players" (though it is recommended to avoid this) if your language has no equivalent.

+Paste the FEN string here=This is the placeholder text (greyed-out text that disappears when you click)  for FEN pasting, so you can play a game from a certain position against the computer.
+Appears in the "Play with the computer" menu (http://lichess.org/setup/ai).

+Paste the PGN string here=This is the placeholder text (greyed-out text that disappears when you click)  for importing games stored in PGN files.
+Appears in the "Import game" menu (http://lichess.org/paste).

 From position=

-Continue from here=

 Import game=This form lets you paste a PGN (Portable Game Notation), which imports the game into lichess.
 Links to http://lichess.org/paste.
 Appears as a tab in the "Games" pages.

 %s Imported games=%s is the number of games imported into the Lichess database using the "Import games" tool.
 Links to http://lichess.org/games/imported and is found on the left hand side of the "Games" pages.

-This is a chess CAPTCHA.=
+This is a chess CAPTCHA.=A "CAPTCHA" is, in short, a test to see if the user is human or a bot.
+You have probably comes across them before; they usually involve putting in a word or answering a question that only a human would know the answer to.
+CAPTCHAs appear before registering and when posting on the forum.

-Click on the board to make your move, and prove you are human.=
+Click on the board to make your move, and prove you are human.=Informs the player on how to complete the CAPTCHA test.
+Appears next to the chess CAPTCHA.
+CAPTCHAs appear before registering and when posting on the forum.

-Not a checkmate=

-%s plays; checkmate in one move=

-Retry=

-Reconnecting=
+Not a checkmate=Appears next to the chess CAPTCHA when you make a wrong move.
+CAPTCHAs appear before registering and when posting on the forum.

+%s plays; checkmate in one move=%s is the side that you are playing.
+Appears next to the chess CAPTCHA.
+CAPTCHAs appear before registering and when posting on the forum.

+Retry=Clicking this clears the board and lets you try again.
+Appears as a button when you get a chess CAPTCHA wrong.
+CAPTCHAs appear before registering and when posting on the forum.

+Reconnecting=Informs the player that lichess is in the process of re-establishing a connection.
+Appears at the top of the page in red colour when lichess loses connection.

 Online friends=